josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

 2. Select Create on the bottom of the blade that follows

-3. Set the following configuration on the Azure Databricks Service creation form:
+3. Set the following configuration on the Azure Storage account creation form:

     - Name: Enter a unique name as indicated by a green checkmark